michael-a7/Telework-Eligibility-Classification/README.md

 - Retrieve data from the USAJobs.gov API
 - Compile the data into a Pandas dataframe

+The file `usa_jobs_2025-05-05_22-00-27.json` is included in this repository to ensure reproducibility of the analysis.

 **2. Dataset Cleaning**
 - Unnest nested values
 - Merge and derive necessary variables